 Systematic Problem-Solving Approach.
-New to this edition of the text, all the sample problems are solved using the steps of Strategy, Modeling, Analysis, and Reflect & Think, or the "SMART" approach.
+All the sample problems are solved using the steps of Strategy, Modeling, Analysis, and Reflect & Think, or the "SMART" approach.
 This methodology is intended to give students confidence when approaching new problems, and students are encouraged to apply this approach in the solution of all assigned problems.

 Free-Body Diagrams Are Used Both to Solve Equilibrium Problems and to Express the Equivalence of Force Systems.
-Free-body diagrams are introduced early, and their importance is emphasized throughout the text.
+Free-body diagrams are introduced early in Statics, and their importance is emphasized throughout.
 They are used not only to solve equilibrium problems but also to express the equivalence of two systems of forces or, more generally, of two systems of vectors.
-The advantage of this approach becomes apparent in the study of the dynamics of rigid bodies, where it is used to solve three-dimensional as well as twodimensional problems.
-By placing the emphasis on "free-body-diagram equations" rather than on the standard algebraic equations of motion, a more intuitive and more complete understanding of the fundamental principles of dynamics can be achieved.
+In Dynamics we introduce a kinetic diagram, which is a pictorial representation of inertia terms.
+The advantage of this approach becomes apparent in the study of the dynamics of rigid bodies, where it is used to solve three-dimensional as well as two-dimensional problems.
+By placing the emphasis on the free-body diagram and kinetic diagram, rather than on the standard algebraic equations of motion, a more intuitive and more complete understanding of the fundamental principles of dynamics can be achieved.
 This approach, which was first introduced in 1962 in the first edition of Vector Mechanics for Engineers, has now gained wide acceptance among mechanics teachers in this country.
 It is, therefore, used in preference to the method of dynamic equilibrium and to the equations of motion in the solution of all sample problems in this book.